 After each race, we compile the results and assign points based on the information noted here.
 We track your progress at each race (be sure to always enter under the same name!) and update the standings on a monthly basis – sometimes more frequently.

 We track any points you receive over the course of a “Season.”
 For the Mag 7, our “Season” is the calendar year.
 Our first race is in March and the last in December.
 After the last race, we compile the results and announce our winners.

 The Mag 7 distributes points in in the Age Groups shown to the right.
 Individual races MAY choose NOT to use these same age groups for race day awards.
 Please see the individual race information on this site, or the race flyer to determine the age groups.

 OPEN Division: Magnificent 7 Champion:

 Awarded to overall male & female runners acquiring the highest points total for the season.
-The 2nd through 7th place overall season finishers will also be recognized.
-(OPEN Division is up to age 39)
+The 2nd and 3rd place overall season finishers will also be recognized.

 MASTERS Division: Magnificent 7 Champion:

 We recognize a Masters Champion for those 40 and over.
 Top overall male & female runners over 40 years of age acquiring the highest points total for the season will be recognized.
-The 2nd through 7th place overall MASTERS level season finishers will also be recognized.
+The 2nd and 3rd place overall MASTERS level season finishers will also be recognized.
+(MASTERS Division is age 40 and over – but you may opt out to compete in the Open Division)

 Age Group Competition awards: